kbroman/knitr_knutshell/pages/Rmarkdown.md

 (The above is _almost_ verbatim from the [Markdown page](markdown.html) in this tutorial.)

+RStudio is especially useful when you're first learning KnitR and R Markdown, as it's easy to create and view the corresponding html file, and you have access to that Markdown Quick Reference.

 #### Via the command line (or GNU make)

 In addition to being a system for combining code and text,